ncaninoNRC/crowdstrike/README.md

 `pip3 install -r requirements.txt`

 ## YAML File
-This tooling requires an `access.yml` file with a Crowdstrike API keypair.
+This tooling requires an `access.yml` file with a Crowdstrike API keypair and a JIRA API key.
 The YAML file is in the following structure:
 ```
 api:
   secret: <CROWDSTRIKE API SECRET KEY>